jiahuei/sparse-image-captioning/README.md

 This work explores model pruning for image captioning task at the first time.
 Empirically, we show that 80% to 95% sparse networks can either match or even slightly outperform their dense counterparts.
 In order to promote Green Computer Vision, we release the pre-trained sparse models for UD and ORT that are capable of achieving CIDEr scores >120 on MS-COCO dataset; yet are only 8.7 MB (reduction of 96% compared to dense UD) and 14.5 MB (reduction of 94% compared to dense ORT) in model size.

 <p align="center"> <img src="resources/pr2021.jpg" width="35%"> </p>
-<p align="center"> Figure 1: We show that our deep captioning networks with 80% to 95% sparse are capable to either match or even slightly outperform their dense counterparts.</p>
+<p align="center"> Figure 1: We show that our deep captioning networks with 80% to 95% sparse are capable of either matching or even slightly outperforming their dense counterparts.</p>

 ## Get Started